 D2.
-Take 4 black struts and put 2 black struts on either side of the red strut, and connect to the blue hubs.
+Take 4 black struts and put 2 black struts on either side of the red strut, and connect to the blue hubs at the top of the dome.

 D3.
-Attach 4 blue struts in the shape of a diamond to the blue hubs.
+Take 4 blue struts and connect to the two blue hubs at the top of the dome.